Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

 \subsection{Gradient Operator}

-We first derive the new graph smoothness prior, \textit{gradient graph Laplacian regularizer} (GGLR), for signal restoration for the case when each graph node is endowed with a low-dimensional latent space coordinate.
+We derive a new graph smoothness prior, \textit{gradient graph Laplacian regularizer} (GGLR), for signal restoration for the case when each graph node is endowed with a low-dimensional sampling space coordinate.
 See Table\;\ref{tab:notations} for notations.

-Given an undirected graph $\cG = (\cV, \cE, \W)$ with $|\cV| = N$ nodes, we assume here that each node $i \in \{1, \ldots, N\}$ is endowed with a coordinate vector $\p_i \in \mathbb{R}^K$ in $K$-dimensional latent space, where $K \ll N$.
-Examples of such graphs include kNN graphs constructed for 2D images or 3D point clouds, where the node coordinates are the sample locations in Euclidean space \cite{hu15,hu15spl,pang17,liu17,dinesh20}.
+Given an undirected graph $\cG = (\cV, \cE, \W)$ with $|\cV| = N$ nodes, we assume here that each node $i \in \{1, \ldots, N\}$ is endowed with a coordinate vector $\p_i \in \mathbb{R}^K$ in $K$-dimensional sampling space, where $K \ll N$.
+Examples of such graphs include kNN graphs constructed for 2D images or 3D point clouds, where the node coordinates are the sample locations in Euclidean space \cite{pang17,liu17,dinesh20}.